basilboli/boomer/doc/Gameplay.md

 ###game mechanics
 - every clue leads to some spot
 - when you are nearby the clue you can read the clue text and guess the actual spot
+- when you have checked the spot all the clues and the spot becomes green
 - when you are nearby the spot it becomes visible to you and you can make checkin
 - global leaderboard of users